 Before my doctoral studies, I served as an economic policy advisor for Western Hemisphere affairs for Secretary Clinton at the US Department of State and as public affairs specialist at the Inter-American Foundation, a small independent government agency which provides grants to community based initiatives in Latin America.
 I have traveled to nearly every country in the region.

+Topics covered in this blog include fiscal policy, financial regulation, decentralization, climate change, urbanization and economic development.
 You will also find detailed information about the cities that I have lived: Washington DC, Mexico City, Buenos Aries and Miami.
 In particular, I focus on how the cities have promoted economic development and other public policies to strengthen their local economies.
 Posts are in Spanish and English.